 2. 20-Year DCF Price

 4. Graham Number

-OXY is trading at a discount to 1.) and 3.) above.
-The stock is trading at a 13.4% discount to its calculated fair value of $110.97.
-OXY earned a Star in this section since it is trading at a fair value.
+OXY is trading at a discount to only 1.) above.
+When also considering the NPV MMA Differential, the stock is trading at a 64.5% premium to its calculated fair value of $45.77.
+OXY did not earn any Stars in this section.

 Dividend Analytical Data: In this section there are three possible Stars and three key metrics, see page 2 of the linked PDF for a detailed description: